dannyvelas/Star-Command/README.md

   - Create a `terraform` user with partial `sudo` permissions and SSH access `/path/to/your/public/.ssh/key`.
   - Create a Proxmox `terraform` user with an API token with limited permissions.
   - Install `tailscale`.
+  - Run `tailscale` and add your server to be a Tailscale node.
   - Create a `/mnt/media` directory that will be used for mounting.
-- After running this playbook, it will show you the API token that was created for the Terraform Proxmox user.
+- After running this playbook:
+  - It will show you the API token that was created for the Terraform Proxmox user.
 Save this in Bitwarden.
-- After running this playbook, ssh logins with the `root` user or port 22 will no longer work, so update the `User` in `~/.ssh/config` to be `admin` instead of `root`.
+  - ssh logins with the `root` user or port 22 will no longer work, so update the `User` in `~/.ssh/config` to be `admin` instead of `root`.
 Also update the `Port` to be the port from before.
-- You should be able to run this playbook as many times as you want, except as admin (`-u admin`) and not as root as we did above.
+  - You should be able to run it as many times as you want, except as admin (`-u admin`) and not as root as we did above.
+  - You should be able to go to the [Tailscale machines page](https://login.tailscale.com/admin/machines) and see your server there as a Tailscale node.

 ## Terraform
 - Create a file in this directory called `terraform.tfvars`.
 It should look like this: